RickStrahl/jquery-resizable/readme.md

 **resizeWidth, resizeHeight**
 These two boolean values determine whether the width or height are resizable.
 Both are true by default so disable which ever dimension you don't want to resize.

+**resizeWidthFrom,resizeHeightFrom**
+Determines which direction the reszing is done from.
+By default the directions are "right" and "bottom" but they could be "left" and "top".
+Useful for RTL locales where drag operations are naturally opposite to LTR.

 **onDragStart**
 Hook method fired just before you start dragging.
 You can return an explicit `false` value to abort the drag operation.
 Gets passed the event, the selected jQuery element and the options object.